Analyzing billion-objects catalog interactively: Apache Spark for physicists: What is and why to use it

-\paragraph{Coarse-grain parallelization} The use of the \textit{mapReduce} paradigm allows naturally a high level of parallelization without ever writing complicated code or directives.
+\paragraph{Simple parallelisation} The use of the \texttt{mapReduce} paradigm allows a coarse level of parallelisation without ever writing complicated code or directives.
 This is best illustrated by an example.
-Suppose you are seeking for the maximum value of a huge set of numbers.
-In \spark, the \textit{driver} sends instructions (and the code) to each of its \textit{executors}.
-This is the \texttt{map} process.
-Each worker treats its part of the data (here compute the maximum value) and then send it back to the driver that performs the final \texttt{reduction} (here find the maximum of all maxima).
-The only degree of freedom is the granularity of this decomposition, ie. the number of \textit{partitions} which is automatically set by \spark but can be modified.

-\paragraph{Automatic pipeline optimization} In imperative languages (\texttt{C, C++, Fortran}...) each instruction is performed immediately during execution.
-Functional Programming introduces \textit{lazy evaluation}, meaning that in most cases (as for all \spark \textit{transformations}) nothing is actually performed.
-Only final \textit{actions} trigger the full pipeline execution.
-But before, the direct acyclic graph (DAG) of the pipeline is run through a very efficient optimizer.
-In practice the code will execute much faster than what a human could ever achieve.

-\paragraph{Working in memory} Perhaps the most interesting features to data analysts is the ability of \textit{caching the data} for later reuse.
-Once the full dataset has been physically read from the filesystem, \spark can put it in cache (partially or totally depending on the cluster memory) within the Least Recently Used cache.
-Any further computation is then performed much more efficiently.
-This is for the user as having at disposal a machine with a huge Random Access Memory.
-Here for instance we will use 110 GB of data in memory but it was shown in \SFpap that 1.2 TB can be available at the NERSC datacenter \footnote{\url{https://www.nersc.gov}}.
-The key point is that once the data is cached, the user can \textit{investigate the data interactively} which is impossible with imperative languages where each instruction is run immediately.
+Suppose you are looking for the maximum value of a huge set of numbers.
+The driver requires workers to compute their maximum value.
+The results from this \texttt{map} step are then returned and combined in the \texttt{reduce} step, here by taking the maximum of their values.
+Such a behaviour could also be implemented with other mechanisms such as \texttt{MPI}, but would require writing some extra piece of code while, quite remarkably, it is \textit{builtin} feature in \spark.